Nick-tsoukas/node-weather-cli/README.md

     - link: https://www.mapbox.com/
     - purpose: converts a city name to it's coordinates ...
 Dark sky api will require it

-install instructions
+You will need to get api keys which are free from the above sources, and then create a .env file in the root of the project in order to use and build upon.

 clone the repository and then run the command
 ```javascript
 npm install
 ```
 Example of getting the weather in Chicago
 ```javascript
 weather Chicago
 ```